malin-nilsson/CinePosters/README.md

 # CinePosters - Movie Poster Search
 Simple movie poster search app that uses the Open Movie Database (OMDB) API to display movie posters corresponding to search.

-The goal of this project was to practice using the Fetch API and improving my skills in TypeScript.
+The goal of this project was to practice using the Fetch API and improving my TypeScript skills.

 ![](src/assets/screenshot.jpg)